almmiko/1brc-zig/README.md

 # The One Billion Row Challenge

-Zig implementation of the [1brc](https://github.com/gunnarmorling/1brc) challange.
+Zig implementation of the [1brc](https://github.com/gunnarmorling/1brc) challenge.

 ## Generating a test file